No products in the cart.

 list of best apps for stroke patients and caregivers

-Therefore, your therapists will encourage you to do your therapy “homework” between therapy sessions, and that’s where apps can help.
-Between outpatient therapy sessions, you can use the following stroke recovery apps to get your daily dose of therapy.
+During rehabilitation, your therapy team will encourage you to practice your home exercise program between therapy sessions, and that’s where apps can help.
+Between outpatient therapy sessions, you can use stroke recovery apps to help you get your daily dose of therapy.
+This can also keep your recovery regimen fun and engaging to encourage consistency.

 Best Apps for Stroke Patients

-Here are the best stroke recovery apps as of 2020.
-They help with a range of stroke side effects from balance to cognitive function.
+Here are our picks for the best stroke recovery apps as of 2024.
+These different apps can help with a range of stroke secondary effects from balance to memory to cognitive function.
+Subsequently, you may find yourself feeling more motivated to pursue recovery.
+Let’s review some of these apps and how they can help you boost recovery!

 list of best apps for stroke patients